MicrosoftDocs/architecture-center/docs/framework/security/security-operations.md

 Because many organizations may use multiple cloud platforms and need a unified view across the enterprise, you should ensure these native detections and controls feed a centralize SIEM or other tool.
-We don’t recommend trying to substitute generalized log analysis tools and queries instead of native detections and controls.
+We don&apos;t recommend trying to substitute generalized log analysis tools and queries instead of native detections and controls.
 These tools can offer numerous values for proactive hunting activities, but getting to a high-quality alert with these tools